K-Society/KSociety.SharpCubeProgrammer/README.md

 The STM32 CubeProgrammer_API is a C-library, created by ST for ST-Link access to micro-controllers for the purpose of flash downloads or general memory access.
 The ST-Link drivers is required, and can be downloaded from st.com and installed [(STSW-LINK009)](https://www.st.com/en/development-tools/stsw-link009.html).
-This has been tested on Windows 10, you don't need to install cubeprogrammer.
+This has been tested on Windows 10, you don't need to install STM32CubeProgrammer.

 ### KSociety.SharpCubeProgrammer
 STM32CubeProgrammer_API C# wrapper, the first wrapper for C#.
 Any suggestions are welcome.